harinij/100DaysOfCode/Day 10/README.md

 100DaysOfCode Challenge

-#DAY 10: Using Facebook SDK in React Native App
+#DAY 10: The complete guide to using Facebook SDK in React Native App

 Make sure you replace the following in Info.plist in this project before using with your facebook App info